petershin/liferay-learn/docs/dxp/latest/en/process-automation/workflow/developer-guide/creating-an-action-executor.md

 </action>
 ```

-Instead of writing the Groovy action logic directly in a workflow definition `<script>` element, you can execute Java logic by implementing the `ActionExecutor` interface.
+Instead of writing Groovy action logic directly in a workflow definition `<script>` element, you can execute Java logic by implementing the `ActionExecutor` interface.

 1. Write the Java implementation.
 2. Call the Java class from the workflow definition XML file.